Richard Boddington: Career

-In September 2021 Boddington began filming, Wickensburg, his seventh career feature film as writer, producer, and director.
+In September 2021, Boddington began filming Wickensburg, his seventh career feature film.
 The film tells the story of a recently widowed mother, played by Denise Richards, and her 13 year old son, Elliott, played by Jensen Gering.
-Who move to the small town of Wickensburg so that Richards can take a job as a reporter at the local paper.
-Elliott soon meets a mysterious young girl named Willow, who tells Elliott about the curse Wickensburg is under.
-Together Elliott and Willow embark on an adventure to save the town from an evil warlock.
-Following the clues laid out in a strange book found in the attic of Elliott's new home.
-Meanwhile, Denise Richards uncovers a corporate conspiracy to exploit the story of the old curse for profit.
-The film stars Julian Richings as Mr. Hexenmeister, Maurice Dean Wint as Mr. Wilson, and Steve Byers as Uncle Dave.
+The pair move to the small town of Wickensburg so that Richards' character can take a new job, while Elliott discovers that the town is under a curse from an evil warlock.
+The film additionally stars Julian Richings, Maurice Dean Wint, and Steve Byers.

-In the Summer of 2023 Boddington began production on Return To Wickensburg, a sequel to Wickensburg.
+In the summer of 2023, Boddington began production on Return To Wickensburg, a sequel to Wickensburg.
 This film sees the return of the original cast, Denise Richards, Julian Richings, Jensen Gering, Catherine White, and Steve Byers.
-In the sequel Mr. Hexenmeister has escaped from prison and plans to destroy Wickensburg by blowing up the damn and flooding the town.
-To accomplish this he plans to use an ancient orb, which has special powers capable of generating the required explosion.
-The two young protagonists and Denise Richards work to foil Hexenmeister's plot.
+In the sequel, Mr. Hexenmeister has escaped from prison and plans to destroy Wickensburg by blowing up the dam and flooding the town.

-In 2024 Boddington completed two new feature films, Secrets of Wickensburg, the third instalment in the Wickensburg franchise, and, LA Jesus.
-LA Jesus tells the story of a troubled executive who meets a homeless man on Venice Beach who claims to be Jesus Christ.
+In 2024, Boddington completed two new feature films, Secrets of Wickensburg, the third instalment in the Wickensburg franchise, and LA Jesus.
+LA Jesus tells the story of a troubled executive, Bradley Stryker who meets a homeless man on Venice Beach who claims to be Jesus Christ.
 Both films are set for a 2025 release.
-In March 2025 Boddington was awarded Best Director at the New York City International Film Festival for his direction of LA Jesus.
-In August 2025 Boddington won Best Narrative Feature Film at the World Film Festival in Cannes for LA Jesus.
-In October 2025, Boddington won Best Narrative Feature Film for LA Jesus, at the Los Angeles Film Awards.
+LA Jesus was the recipient of numerous film festival awards, and was praised by critics.
+Alan NG at Film Threat wrote, "The star of the film is Richard Boddington’s script."
+Mark Lakatos at Take 2 Indie Review, said, "LA Jesus is a delight in more ways than one.
+Well-acted and smartly written, it’s a topical dramedy that’s worth your time."